Comparing Tesla With Industry Competitors In Automobiles Industry - Tesla (NASDAQ:TSLA)

 -

-Notably, the current Price to Earnings ratio for this stock, 316.99, is 18.14x above the industry norm, reflecting a higher valuation relative to the industry.
+At 313.4, the stock's Price to Earnings ratio significantly exceeds the industry average by 17.95x, suggesting a premium valuation relative to industry peers.

 -